 Can I mount the vertical on a post, say 6 to 8 feet above the ground, and put the radials on the ground under it and just connect the antenna ground to the radials with a long wire running down the post?

-No. The wire connecting the antenna and the radials then becomes a part of the antenna and will greatly effect the tuning of the antenna as well as effectly moving the feed point up the antenna and making it very difficult, if not impossible, to acheive a good match.
+No. The wire connecting the antenna and the radials then becomes a part of the antenna and will greatly effect the tuning of the antenna as well as effectively moving the feed point up the antenna and making it very difficult, if not impossible, to achieve a good match.